 Here’s some advice if you have a horse or pony:

-- Try to make sure fireworks aren’t set off near your horse’s field or stable – tell neighbours and local fireworks display organizers that there are horses nearby
+Try to make sure fireworks aren’t set off near your horse’s field or stable – tell neighbours and local fireworks display organisers that there are horses nearby

 Keep your horse in a familiar environment and a normal routine with companions to make them feel secure.
 If they’re normally out in the field, keep them there as long as it’s safe, secure and not near the fireworks display area.

 If you know your horse reacts badly to loud noises, it might be worth speaking to your vet or considering moving them for a night

 Try to stay calm and positive as horses can sense your unease

 Don’t try to get in the way if your horse gets frightened as you may get hurt

 Sky lanterns and helium balloon releases are now banned in our council parks.

 The decision has been made due to concerns about the environmental impact of the balloons and risk to the public and animals.

 Newark and Sherwood District Council Castle House Great North Road Newark Notts NG24 1BY